 As of 2020, the courier and local delivery services industry was a $113 billion market.
 A total of 235,005 businesses employed 935,038 staff.

 The courier industry continues to evolve, and it’s shaped by many trends.
 Picante Today notes that with the development of technology, tracking is more important than ever.
 Couriers can use real-time tracking to give their customers confidence and build their trust in the business.
 Route tracking also plays an important role in the industry since it can assess traffic and save drivers time by choosing the fastest route.
 Route tracking also helps larger businesses to decide which packages to assign to each driver, maximizing efficiency.
 Adopting this new technology can help a courier business stand out and provide an excellent customer experience, encouraging customers to use the courier business repeatedly.

 With the rise of e-commerce, the industry is growing as demand for couriers increase.
 One potential threat, though, is drone deliveries.
-Drones have proven to be cost-effective, and they also have the benefit of saving time and offering fast deliveries.
+Drones have proven to be cost-effective, and they also benefit from saving time and offering fast deliveries.
 When it comes to delivering time-sensitive items like medicine and food, we’ll likely see drones increasingly used.